abudeebf/Spinoza-2.0/README.md

 ## Setting up the server to run for your students
-* start Spinoza-2.0 on a dedicated server (perhaps using screen or forever or pm2)
+* start Spinoza-2.0 on a dedicated server (perhaps using screen or forever or pm2) forever ../node*/npm start or pm2 ../node*/npm start
 * visit console.developer.google.com and setup Oauth2 credentials ...
 (EXPLAIN)

-To use your own database
+##To use your own database
-you need to install mongodb and change the DB specification in routes/config.js EXPLANATION Installing Mongodb
+you need to install mongodb and change the DB specification in routes/config.js with your own host and database infromation
+###Installing Mongodb
 1. Visit mongodb page and download the community version https://www.mongodb.com/download-center?_ga=2.239992771.1356982267.1516133500-1351028849.1516133500&_gac=1.6473478.1516133500.EAIaIQobChMI-M2InaTd2AIVSDaBCh0zwwQLEAAYASAAEgJ0IPD_BwE#community
 2. Unzip and follow directions ..
 Setting up authentication on your local copy of mongodb

-Start the mongodb in a separate window
+3. Start the mongodb in a separate window
 % mongod --port 3009 --dbpath/ localdata

-Then set up authentication:
+4. Then set up authentication:
 % mongo --port 3009
 use spinozaDBPython
 db.createUser(